Unsafe, unprofessional intercept of US bomber by Russian aircraft over the Black Sea

 |0

-This work, Unsafe, unprofessional intercept of US bomber by Russian aircraft over the Black Sea, by Capt.
-Rachel N Salpietra, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Unsafe, unprofessional intercept of US bomber by Russian aircraft over the Black Sea, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT